fastforwardlabs/mdff06report/src/03b-technical-blackbox.md

 - local accuracy (an approximate model used to explain the original model should match the output of the original model for a given input)
 - consistency (if the original model changes such that a feature has a larger impact in every possible ordering, then its attribution should not decrease)

-In their paper ^[[https://arxiv.org/pdf/1705.07874.pdf](SHAP) https://arxiv.org/pdf/1705.07874.pdf], the authors of SHAP show that most approaches to explaining black box models (LIME, DeepLIFT, Relevance Propagation) can be categorized as additive feature attribution methods and that a Shapley value approach is the only approach that guarantees the local accuracy and consistency properties within the category.
+In their paper, ^[[https://arxiv.org/pdf/1705.07874.pdf](SHAP) https://arxiv.org/pdf/1705.07874.pdf] the authors of SHAP show that most approaches to explaining black box models (LIME, DeepLIFT, Relevance Propagation) can be categorized as additive feature attribution methods and that a Shapley value approach is the only approach that guarantees the local accuracy and consistency properties within the category.
 The authors also show through experiments how these properties help to avoid unintuitive results that can sometimes be observed with non-shapely methods like LIME.

 SHAP is implemented as a python library with an easy to use interface and a set of useful visualizations.
 To address the complexity of computing Shapley values, the authors implement optimizations that take advantage of the structure of specific models.
-For example, the shap `TreeExplainer` is optimized for tree based models (XGBoost/LightGBM/CatBoost/scikit-learn/pyspark models) while DeepExplainer and GradientExplainer are optimized for neural networks.
-However, SHAP remains slow when used in model agnostic mode (KernelSHAP).
+For example, the SHAP `TreeExplainer` is optimized for tree based models (XGBoost/LightGBM/CatBoost/scikit-learn/pyspark models) while `DeepExplainer` and `GradientExplainer` are optimized for neural networks.
+However, SHAP remains slow when used in model agnostic mode (`KernelSHAP`).

-The code below how to generate a list of Shapley values that quantify the effect of each feature on the model prediction.
+The code below shows how to generate a list of Shapley values that quantify the effect of each feature on the model prediction.

 ::: info
     import shap